didiersmith/steve/chapters/lean-operation.md

 The van stank.
 A gag was forced into her mouth and her assailants kicked her until she rolled into - other people?

-She wasn't the only kidnapee in the van.
+She wasn't the only kidnappee in the van.
 Well, that was something at least.
 Maybe she wasn't going to be murdered just yet.

 The van took off with a screech and she was thrown around the moving compartment like a ragdoll.